This brown sugar pound cake with caramel glaze is dense, rich, and incredibly sweet, as most things Southern tend to be.

 This brown sugar pound cake is perhaps the most aptly titled cake there ever was seeing as it calls for an entire 1-pound box of brown sugar.
-What results is a deep, rich, sweet cake.
-It’s a traditional Southern dessert, and surely you know just how notorious Southerners are for having a sweet tooth.
+What results is a deep, rich, sweet, traditional Southern dessert.
+(And surely you know just how notorious Southerners are for having a sweet tooth?)
 But then, sweet is a subjective thing.
 If you’re a Northerner with a little more modest approach to sugar, the cake is quite lovely unfrosted.
-But if you’re from the South, God bless you and go ahead and make it even sweeter by smothering it in a quick caramel glaze.–Renee Schettler
+But if you’re from the South, God bless you and go ahead and make it even sweeter by smothering it in a quick caramel glaze.–Renee Schettler Rossi

 Brown Sugar Pound Cake